ptav/django-copy/README.md

 ## Installation

+1. Installation

-1. Use pip to instal the latest stable release
+    Use pip to instal the latest stable release

     ```
     pip install django-copy